amygdala/code-snippets/ml/census_train_and_eval/README.md

 See the accompanying [notebook](using_tf.estimator.train_and_evaluate.ipynb) for details on how to deploy your model so that you can use it to make predictions.

 Once your model is serving with CMLE Online Prediction, you can access it via a REST API.
-It's [easy](https://cloud.google.com/ml-engine/docs/online-predict#requesting_predictions) to do this programmatically via the Google Cloud Client libraries or, via `gcloud`.
+It's [easy](https://cloud.google.com/ml-engine/docs/online-predict#requesting_predictions) to do this programmatically via the [Google Cloud Client libraries](https://cloud.google.com/apis/docs/cloud-client-libraries) or via `gcloud`.
 `gcloud` is great for testing your deployed model, and the command looks almost the same as it did for the local version of the model:

 ```sh